List of shops

 Their machine translation is impressively bad, look up series or character names in Japanese if you have issues.
 Try to pay with PayPal in JPY unless your cart has R-18 items, they will randomly cancel "high value orders" over „7000 from new accounts paying with foreign CCs directly and then not tell you until a week later.
 Communication is slow and often borders on word soup, they use the same machine translation as the rest of the site, they'll lowball you if you request refunds on damaged/not as described items so never accept their first offer.

 Recommended for heavier books since they have flat rate shipping.
 Any items that show up under the AmazonGlobalćŻŸè±Ą option can be shipped overseas (non R-18 books/CD/BD/DVD/some figures); all other items will require using a proxy service.
 If you have a cheap and good proxy, Amazon JP has some of the most aggressive discount systems.
 Do not use a forwarder unless you know exactly what you’re doing.
 To see what items are available for overseas shipping, select AmazonGlobalćŻŸè±Ą from the menu on the left after making a search.
 Note that Amazon.jp rarely add items to the AmazonGlobalćŻŸè±Ą category.
 A selection of items are available at the AmazonGlobal OTAKU Store.
 If you order from them directly in this way keep in mind that their packaging is often very unsuitable for international shipping (e.g. lack of padding) and several anons have reported their items arriving damaged, so either accept the risk or use a proxy/forwarder that will repack your stuff better.
 Camelcamelcamel allows you to track figures on Amazon JP and it will give you an alert when a price drops.
-Has cancelled people's preorders in the past, but chances are relatively low.
+KNOWN TO CANCEL PEOPLE'S PREORDERS.
+BUY AT YOUR OWN RISK.
 Appears to be blocking viewing of adult items from non-Japanese ip addresses.
 Browsing requires VPN and clearing cookies.

 This will require a proxy or forwarder.
 If you are looking to purchase a figure that has already been released or character goods of some sort, then there is a good chance that someone will be selling it here.
 All goods are usually purchased from a person, rather than a store which means you are not able to guarantee the quality of the item you receive.
 You must check the feedback of the person you are purchasing from.